-% of Section Y 1 ENERGY on Credits Predicted: 62% on to Overall Score: 21.06 points Overall Level: 4 Assumptions made Evidence Required Overall Score Credits 18 of 29 Credits 69.03 Level Level 4 Ene 1 % DER improvem- ent OVer TER Credits are awarded based on the perc Dwelling Emission Rate (DER) over the calculated using SAP 2009.
+% of Section Y 1 ENERGY on Credits Predicted: 62% on to Overall Score: 21.06 points Overall Level: 4 Assumptions made Evidence Required Overall Score Credits 18 of 29 Credits 70.67 Level Level 4 Ene 1 % DER improvem- ent OVer TER Credits are awarded based on the pero Dwelling Emission Rate (DER) over the calculated using SAP 2009.
 Minimum s apply.
-Select the % improvement 8% Improvement 16% Improvement 25 % Improvement 36% Improvement 47% Improvement 59% Improvement 72% Improvement 85% Improvement Net Zero Carbon Target Emission Rate (TER) as The development is required to achieve a 25% improvement over Part L 2010 as a minimum for Level 4.
-This will be achieved through a combination of energy efficient building form and renewable energy technologies.
-Please refer to the Energy Strategy Report for full details.
-3 of 10 Credits Level 4 Ene 2 Building Fabric An FEE for the building is of less than 60 kWh/m2/year is targeted.
+Select the % improvement 8% Improvement 16% Improvement 25 % Improvement 36% Improvement 47% Improvement 59% Improvement 72% Improvement 100% Improvement Net Zero Carbon Target Emission Rate (TER) as The development will achieve a 25% improvement over Part L. This will be achieved through a combination of energy efficient building form and renewable technologies.
+Please refer to the SWP Energy strategy for more information.
+Design Stage - SAP 2010 Worksheet for each Energy Type and accompanying list of specifications from an accredited energy assessor.
+4 of 10 Credits Level 4 Ene 2 Building Fabric The requirements of this credit are difficult to achieve for a large detached house such as this.
 Design Stage SAP 2010 Worksheet for each Energy Type and accompanying list of specifications from an accredited energy assessor.
-3 of 9 Credits
+3 of 9 Credits -